Following our Fighting Financial Crime

 Not all of them are real, and some unscrupulous websites and people will take your money for holiday discounts that never happen, or offer shares in villas that don't exist.

 Always do your research on a company or person offering holiday shares.
 It can be a rewarding experience if you're careful and remember your rights.
-They do have some legal dependencies and to give you're the information you need to be safe, Citizens Advice has put together the following guides:

 While you're away